Don't assume you know what they need and how your product or service fits without doing research Presumably, you have already done research when

 Segmenting your email campaigns based on role, generation, location, and industry are all ways to ensure success when interacting with prospects and Decision Makers.

-helps keep your email healthy as well!
+And it helps keep your email healthy as well!

-Don't limit yourself to one sales channel When targeting or interacting with Decision Makers, then, you do not want to limit yourself and your possibility to engage with them.
+When targeting or interacting with Decision Makers, then, you do not want to limit yourself and your possibility to engage with them.

 As we saw above, generations may respond differently depending on your sales channel or outreach strategy.